Dr Katrin Schreiter

 Katrin Schreiter is Lecturer in German and European Studies and a joint appointment in the departments of German and European & International Studies.
 She started her studies in History, Political Science, and North American Studies at the Freie Universität Berlin, where she was awarded a post-graduate fellowship to study in the United States.
 During her tenure at the Ohio State University, Katrin completed an MA in Diplomatic History.
 She then went on to earn a PhD in Modern European History at the University of Pennsylvania in 2012.
 Before joining King’s College in 2013, she taught twentieth-century history at the University of Pennsylvania and in the Department of European Cultural History at the Universität Augsburg.
 Katrin is a Fellow at the Center for Sports and Business, Stockholm School of Economics.

-- 20th-century German history
+- 20th-century European history and Cold War Germany

-- Economic history, consumption and everyday life
+- Nation branding, consumption and everyday life

 - Theory and methodology of material culture

 Katrin Schreiter has taught modules ranging from international to European history, covering global topics such as the student protests of 1968 or the fall of the Berlin Wall and the subsequent restructuring of Europe.
-In her teaching, she offers different theoretical approaches and historical methods, including class, gender, and visual culture, to allow students to gain a better understanding of the past and its influence on present political debates.
+In her teaching, she offers different theoretical approaches and historical methods, including class, gender, race and visual culture, to allow students to gain a better understanding of the past and its influence on present political debates.